Time up for De Gea? Everton errors open Man Utd goalkeeping door for Henderson | Goal.com

 Aside from two-and-a-half Premier League matches, Henderson has been limited to knockout games and one Champions League group-stage fixture since his return to Old Trafford.
 In the summer, Solskjaer was strong in his assertions that the academy graduate would get the chance to prove himself, but few would agree that has been followed through on.

-What does seem to be clear is that Solskjaer remains reluctant to end De Gea's run as the undisputed No.1, despite Henderson clearly being the long-term option who at some point will usurp his more senior colleague.
+What does seem to be clear is that Solskjaer remains reluctant to end De Gea's run as the undisputed number one, despite Henderson clearly being the long-term option who at some point will usurp his more senior colleague.

 The Norwegian cannot say he was not warned that this situation would rear its head at some point during the campaign, either.